-- A. Temporary Closure.
-During the course of a pandemic, the Executive Director may temporarily close the Library buildings under one or more of the following conditions: - a.
-Public health authorities advise, request or order such a closure - b.
-District 97 and District 200 school districts close - c.
-Public visitation is too low to warrant keeping the buildings open - d.
-Staffing levels are too low to operate the Library - e.
-Any other conditions that prevent the library from operating the facilities safely and effectively - B. Emergency Closing Guidelines apply; staff are not required to remain "on call" during an extended closure

-- C. Extend due dates

-- D. Close drop boxes and post closed signs

-- E. Inform vendors and delivery services that we are closed and not accepting deliveries

-- F. Notify RAILS

-- G. Notify after-hours cleaning company

-- H. Notify vending company
+- a.
+Temporary Closure.
+During the course of a pandemic, the Library Director may temporarily close the Library buildings under one or more of the following conditions: - i.
+Public health authorities advise, request or order such a closure - ii.
+Stevenson High School closes - iii.
+Public visitation is too low to warrant keeping the buildings open - iv.
+Staffing levels are too low to operate the Library - v.
+Any other conditions that prevent the Library from operating the facilities safely and effectively - b.
+Emergency Closing Guidelines apply; staff are not required to remain "on call" during an extended closure - c.
+Extend due dates - d.
+Close drop boxes and post closed signs - e.
+Inform vendors and delivery services that we are closed and not accepting deliveries - f.
+Notify RAILS - g.
+Notify after-hours cleaning company - h.
+Notify vending company

-2. Work
+2. Work Adjustments

-- A. Staff and volunteers are to refrain from reporting to work in person. - B. The Director of Operations, Facilities Manager, and IT Manager will continue to work remotely to monitor building and systems conditions. - C. Director of Communications will continue to work remotely to communicate with public. - D. Library Executive Director and Leadership Team will continue to work remotely to coordinate responses among staff and with the Library Board of Trustees.
+- a.
+Staff and volunteers are to refrain from reporting to work in person. - b.
+Head of Library Operations and IT Manager will continue to work remotely to monitor building and systems conditions. - c.
+Head of Communications will continue to work remotely to communicate with public. - d.
+Library Director will continue to work remotely to coordinate response among staff and with Library Board of Trustees.